Buy Bike Insurance in 60 Seconds⚡

 How to Check the Status of Duplicate RC?

-To check the status of your duplicate Registration Certificate (RC), follow the below steps:
+To check the status of your duplicate RC fees for 2-wheelers, follow the steps below:

-• Step 1: Visit the official website of Parivahan (Vahan).
+• Step 1: Visit the official Parivahan (Vahan) website.

 • Step 2: Navigate to 'RCDL' to check the status.

-• Step 3: Enter your bike's registration number and get the status of duplicate RC.
+• Step 3: Enter your bike's registration number and get the current RC download status.

-Is there any Process Time for Duplicate RC?
+Is There a Processing Time for Duplicate RCs?

 Yes, getting a duplicate RC takes 15-30 days from the date of application submission.
 However, the duplicate RC download system will be available once the application is processed.
-Many RTOs provide a way to track the status of your application online.
-You will usually receive an application number or acknowledgement receipt that you can use for tracking.
+Many RTOs offer an online platform to track the status of your application.
+You will typically receive an application number or an acknowledgement receipt that you can use for tracking purposes.

 In case you haven't received your duplicate RC within the estimated timeframe, you can contact the RTO to inquire about the status of your application.